samyak2403/PeriodTracker/README.md

    - Connect your Android device or start an emulator.
    - Click on the "Run" button in Android Studio to install and launch the app on your device.

+Contributing

+We welcome contributions to the PeriodTracker app!
+If you have ideas for new features or improvements, please submit a pull request or open an issue on GitHub.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contact

+For any questions or suggestions, please contact Samyak Kamble.